VirgilSecurity/virgil-services-auth/README.md

 ### POST /v4/authorization/actions/obtain-access-token

-The endpoint purpose is to exchange an `Authorization Grant` token from the previous step on a valid `Access Token`.
+The endpoint purpose is to exchange an `Authorization Grant` code from the previous step on a valid `Access Token`.

 Request:
 ```json